sidra2021/automation-challenge/README.md

 # In another terminal, to start Cypress
 npm run cy:open

-# Specific to the second section:
+# In another terminal, specific to the second section:
 npm run start:section-2
 ```